xmtp/XIPs/XIPs/xip-31-message-history.md

    5a.
 Ensure there is a `MessageHistoryBackupRequest` with a matching `requestId` stored in the database.
 If not, ignore.

    5b.
-Ensure the `backupUrl` is on the same host as the requested `backupStorageProviderUploadUrl`.
-If not, ignore.
+Download the file from the `backupUrl` and decrypt using the credentials provided in the `MessageHistoryBackupResponse`.

    5c.
-Download the file from the `backupUrl` and decrypt using the credentials provided in the `MessageHistoryBackupResponse`.
-If the hash of the downloaded file does not match the hash in the `MessageHistoryBackupResponse`, abort.
+Load each message into the local database, ignoring any duplicate messages.

    5d.
-Load each message into the local database, ignoring any duplicate messages.
+Delete the `MessageHistoryBackupResponse` and all associated credentials.

    5e.
-Delete the `MessageHistoryBackupResponse` and all associated credentials.

-   5f.
 Set the status of the `MessageHistoryBackupRequest` to `Applied`.

 #### Flow for Message Backup Providers